FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 #

-- Add changes to Staging area
+- Add changes to the Staging area

   Inside a git repository, files can either be tracked or untracked.
   Untracked changes are not tracked by git.

   Tracked files can either be unmodified, modified, or staged.
-We can check file states inside our repository wtih **git status**.
-Before committing changes, we put them inside staging area with **git add**.
+We can check file states inside our repository with **git status**.
+Before committing changes, we put them inside the staging area with **git add**.

 ```bash
 git add <changed_file> # Add changed file to stage area